apache/myfaces-homepage/coregettingstarted.md

 </dependency>
 ```

-The easiest way to getting started is to clone our sample project, whic can be found here: https://github.com/apache/myfaces/blob/master/extensions/quarkus/showcase/
+The easiest way to getting started is to clone our sample project, which can be found here: https://github.com/apache/myfaces/blob/master/extensions/quarkus/showcase/

 Uber-JARs are not supported by design currently.